PrioritySoftware/PrioritySoftware.github.io/_sdk/Priority-Web.md

 to access the***Priority*** server.
 As a result, the following exceptions apply:

+-   When working with attachments, only files located in the **system/mail** folder can be interacted with by the user.
+Any attachments uploaded by code should be stored in this folder if users need to interact with the attachment.
 -   You cannot use the [EXECUTE command](Execution-Statements ) to run entities that require input from the user or that display output.
 This is because